Category: Uncategorized

 Deep Reflection:

-• How have you experienced God’s strength in a season of suffering?
+• How have you experienced renewal this week?

 #DeeplyRooted #DailyRenewed